wp-plugins/f6s/readme.txt

 Try enclosing all your f6s shotcodes between [f6s-data] and [/f6s-data]

 == Changelog ==

+= 0.4 =
+* Multiple lists on the same page now work properly

 = 0.3 =
 * Added support for teams